PeterBengtson/Ooloi-docs/ADRs/0010-Pure-Trees.md

 6. Investigate integration with audio playback and MIDI systems.
 7. Consider developing a visual debugger for inspecting the structure and rendered elements.
 8. Investigate opportunities for sharing functional data structure approaches with other open-source music notation projects seeking to solve similar architectural challenges.
+9. **Ossia staff support**: Future implementation of ossia staves (instruments that enter at arbitrary measures) will use Staff-level `entry-measure` and `exit-measure` fields rather than Voice-level temporal positioning.
+This design aligns with the current architecture where Voices are measure-local content containers, not temporal streams.
+Ossia is primarily a visual/layout concern that should be expressed at the Staff level, keeping the Voice model pure and simple while enabling proper score rendering and layout coordination.

 ## Note on Structure Terminology